-Step 3:

-Positioning life insurance as an asset in a financial strategy
+Step 3: Positioning life insurance as an asset in a financial strategy

 If your clients need death benefit protection and are looking to diversify their financial portfolio, cash value life insurance - such as fixed index universal life (FIUL) - may be an appropriate addition to their overall financial strategies.
-However, FIUL insurance can help provide additional diversification when you consider all of its additional advantages.
+FIUL insurance can help provide that additional diversification along with a variety of other advantages.